nanocurrency/nano-node/SECURITY.md

 **Risk**: High
 **Report Location**: Pages 34-35
 **Resolution**: [Pull Request #1563](https://github.com/nanocurrency/nano-node/pull/1563) in [release V17.1](https://github.com/nanocurrency/nano-node/releases/tag/V17.1)
 All other notices from the report were classified as informative and are continuously improved on over time (e.g. code styling).
-The full report is available here: https://content.nano.org/Banano_Final_Security_Audit_v3.pdf
+The full report is available here: https://content.nano.org/Nano_Final_Security_Audit_v3.pdf

 ## Reporting a Vulnerability

-To report security issues in the Banano protocol, please send an email to security@nano.org and CC the following security team members.
+To report security issues in the Nano protocol, please send an email to security@nano.org and CC the following security team members.
 It is strongly recommended to encrypt the email using GPG and the pubkeys below can be used for this purpose.

 | GitHub Username | Email | GPG Pubkey |
 |-----------------------|--------|-----------------|